Ledarium/rusty_pickaxe/README.md

 # Rusty Pickaxe

-Single core for now.
-If i recieve grant (or if i get bored), i will parallelize it.
+Multithreaded CPU miner for [Provably Rare Gems](https://gems.alphafinance.io/#/rarity), written in Rust.
+There is also closed-source GPU version, waiting to be released.

 ## Config

 Same `config.json` as in [ramen](https://github.com/dmptrluke/ramen) miner.
-`loop` option works since v0.0.2.
+`loop` option works since v0.0.2. `threads` options works and is required since v0.0.4.
+You will probably want to set `threads` equal or less than your CPUs thread count.

 ## Prerequisites